imrafaelmerino/vertx-effect/docs/README.md

 **Every type that can be sent across the event bus has an associated MessageCodec**.
 Go to package _io.vertx.core.eventbus.impl.codecs_ to check out what types are supported.
-The Vertx Json implemented with Jackson has the codec JsonObjectMessageCodec.
+The Vertx Json implemented with **Jackson** has the codec _JsonObjectMessageCodec_.

-When a Verticle sends a message to the event bus, Vertx intercepts that message and calls the transform method of its message codec.
-Since the Json from _Jackson_ is not immutable at all, the transform method has to make a copy of the message before sending it to the event bus:
+When a Verticle sends a message to the event bus, Vertx intercepts that message and calls the transform method of its codec.
+Since the Json from **Jackson** is not immutable at all, the _transform_ method has to make a copy of the message before sending it to the event bus:

 ```java
 // Vertx impl